Aliases for CKM Gene

 CKM (Creatine Kinase, M-Type) is a Protein Coding gene.
-Diseases associated with CKM include Prostate Rhabdomyosarcoma and Borna Disease.
-Among its related pathways are Regulation of retinoblastoma protein and Metabolism.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
+Diseases associated with CKM include Prostate Rhabdomyosarcoma and Dressler's Syndrome.
+Among its related pathways are Metabolism and Arginine and proline metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and creatine kinase activity.
 An important paralog of this gene is CKB.

 UniProtKB/Swiss-Prot Summary for CKM Gene